-Kickoff time set for Ole Miss, LSU - NewsBreak
+Kickoff Time Set for Ole Miss, LSU - NewsBreak

 IN THIS ARTICLE

+Lane Kiffin pushes to recruit middle school QB to Ole Miss on Twitter

+Lane Kiffin’s #CometotheSip tag is a Twitter classic.
+The coach has used it since arriving on campus as a recruiting tactic.
+He’s used it on just about everybody in the country who shows proficiency at football it seems.
+Now, Kiffin is out here recruiting middle schoolers.
+Admittedly, this...

-Son of former NFL QB arrested in fatal hit and run in Baton Rouge
+Son of former NFL, Tulane QB arrested in fatal hit & run in Baton Rouge

 wbrz.com